spessasus/spessasynth_lib/docs/extra/working-with-browsers.md

 !!!
 Tip

-    If you've worked with bundlers before, you don't have to read this..
+    If you've worked with bundlers before, you don't have to read this.

 For that, you will need a bundler like `webpack` or `esbuild`.
 For simplicity, I recommend the latter.
 ```shell